-Galileo lives on the 6th and 7th floors of Lee Hall.
+Galileo lives on the 6th and 7th floors of Hoge Hall.
 Hypatia lives on the ground floor, 1st and 2nd floors.
 The 3rd, 4th and 5th floors are co-ed with one half of the floor being Hypatia and the other side Galileo.

-The majority of the students living in the communities are first-year students but we also have a large team of upper-class engineering students who live in Lee Hall and serve as mentors and committee members.
+The majority of the students living in the communities are first-year students but we also have a large team of upper-class engineering students who live in Hoge Hall and serve as mentors and committee members.
 You can see more info about the committees below.